jedisct1/vscode-witx/README.md

 # WebAssembly Interface Types support for VSCode

-This is a simple extension to support WITX files, currently only providing syntax highlighting.
+This is a simple extension to support WITX files, providing syntax highlighting.

-### 0.0.1

-Initial release.